Daily Current Affairs Quiz

 The question reverses the cost advantage.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Kavach integrates features from both Level 2 and Level 3.
-Exam tip: the Kavach cost advantage (indigenous UHF vs imported GSM-R infrastructure) is a classic UPSC Prelims distractor — questions are designed to make candidates confuse which system is cheaper.
+| 📌 Exam Tip | the Kavach cost advantage (indigenous UHF vs imported GSM-R infrastructure) is a classic UPSC Prelims distractor — questions are designed to make candidates confuse which system is cheaper.
+Know also that Kavach is SIL-4 certified, matching ETCS safety standards despite the lower cost. |

 Question 30 of 30